 VLO defines refining EBITDA per barrel of throughput as refining margin less operating expenses (excluding depreciation and amortization expenses) divided by total throughput volumes.
-VLO defines refining margin as refining operating income excluding operating expenses (excluding depreciation and amortization expense), depreciation and amortization expense, lower cost or market inventory valuation adjustment, and asset impairment loss.
+VLO defines refining margin as refining operating income excluding operating expenses (excluding depreciation and amortization expense), depreciation and amortization expense, lower cost or market inventory valuation adjustment, asset impairment loss, and other operating expenses.
 VLO believes refining EBITDA provides useful information to investors to assess our ongoing financial performance because, when reconciled to refining operating income, it provides improved comparability between periods through the exclusion of certain items that VLO believes are not indicative of our core operating performance and that may obscure our underlying business results and trends.
 The GAAP measure most directly comparable to refining EBITDA is refining operating income.
 Refining EBITDA should not be considered an alternative to refining operating income presented in accordance with GAAP.
 Refining EBITDA has important limitations as an analytical tool because it excludes some, but not all, items that affect refining operating income.
 Refining EBITDA should not be considered in isolation or as a substitute for analysis of our results as reported under GAAP.
 Additionally, because refining EBITDA may be defined differently by other companies in our industry, VLO's definition of refining EBITDA may not be comparable to similarly titled measures of other companies, thereby diminishing its utility.
+Refining results for the year ended December 31, 2016 have not been restated to include the operations of VLP segment and to exclude the results of the renewable diesel segment.
+Effective January 1, 2019 we revised the refining segment to align with certain changes in how our chief operating decision maker manages and allocates resources to our business.